Exopy/exopy/docs/source/user_guide/first_steps.rst

     is explained in the next section.

 Once you are happy with your measure you can save it using either the menu or the button in the panel.
-Measures are saved in under the '.ini' format which is text based and can easily be re-edited if need be.
+Measures are saved under the '.ini' format which is text-based and can easily be re-edited if need be.

 .. note::

     You can also save a measure using 'Ctrl+S'.
-If you are editing multiple measures, the last measure you selected will get saved.
+If you are editing multiple measures, the last measure you selected will be saved.

 The last step before executing your measure is to enqueue it.
-When enqueueing a measure automatic checks are run validating for instance that all the formulas entered can be evaluated.
-If the checks pass the measure will appear as enqueued, **BUT** the editor won't be closed it must nonetheless be noted that editing this measure **won't change** the state of the enqueued measure.
+When enqueueing a measure automatic checks are run, validating for instance that all the formulas entered can be evaluated.
+If the checks pass the measure will appear as enqueued, **BUT** the editor won't be closed.
+It must nonetheless be noted that editing this measure **won't change** the state of the enqueued measure.
 If some checks do not pass or raise some warning a dialog will pop-up.
-If only warnings where emitted (for example the measure will override some existing files), you can choose to enqueue the measure nonetheless.
+If only warnings where emitted (for example the measure will override some existing files), you can choose to enqueue the measure nevertheless.
 Actually even if some errors occurred you can force the enqueueing but you should have a very good reason to do so.

 .. note::

-    You can re-edit an enqueued measure by opening a dedicated dialog using the button nect to the measure name in the queue.
+    You can re-edit an enqueued measure by opening a dedicated dialog using the button next to the measure name in the queue.

-Congratulations your measure is now waiting for execution.
-The next setion will describe how to start it and what happens next.
+Congratulations, your measure is now waiting for execution.
+The next section will describe how to start it and what happens next.

 Running a measure